mviereck/x11docker/README.md

 Other supported backends that are in fact no containers:
  - `--backend=host` runs a host application on a new X server.
 No containerization is involved.
- - `--backend=proot` runs a command in a rootfs file system, i.e. in a folder that contains a full linux system.
-   - `--backend=proot` is useful if you cannot use or install a real container backend for some reasons.
-     A statical build of [`proot`](https://github.com/proot-me/proot) is available, too.
-   - `proot` is similar to `chroot`, but does not need root privileges.
-   - Either specify a path to a folder with a rootfs as IMAGENAME, or provide a rootfs to call with 'image-name' at `~/.local/share/x11docker/ROOTFS/image-name`.
-     - Tool [`image2rootfs`}(https://github.com/mviereck/image2rootfs) helps to create a rootfs from docker images.
-   - Changes done in the `proot` environment are persistent, in opposite to backends `docker|podman|nerdctl` that always run a fresh container.
-   - Prefer a real container backend as they provide better isolation from host.

 ### Preconfiguration with --preset
 For often used option combinations you might want to use option `--preset FILENAME` to have a command shortcut.